ill-am/Giggle-A-Day/client/README.md

 The `scripts/` directory contains utility scripts for development and testing:

 - `health-check.sh`: Frontend availability and response monitoring

+See `client/docs/CLIENT_E2E_FLOW.md` for the canonical end-to-end flow and smoke-check guidance.

 ## Current GUI status (developer-facing)